pywbem/pywbemtools/docs/pywbemclispecialfeatures.rst

 DeleteQualifier                    Not Implemented
 =================================  ==============================================

-1. Iter operations are all used as the common code path by pywbemcli.
-It is these operations that determine whether the original operations (ex.
-EnumerateInstances)
+1. The pywbem ``Iter...`` operations are all used as the common code path by pywbemcli to access CIM instances from the WBEM server.
+It is these operations that determine whether the original operations (ex. ``EnumerateInstances``)

 .. _`Displaying CIM instances or CIM instance names`: